barryclark/jekyll-now/_posts/2017-8-28-GSOC-final-evaluation.md

 Sessionstore collects the data entered in form input fields of web pages.
 If an input node doesn't have a unique ID, an xpath query is generated to uniquely identify that node in the form.
 Using the profile results from [Gecko Profiler](https://developer.mozilla.org/en-US/docs/Mozilla/Performance/Profiling_with_the_Built-in_Profiler), there are two culprits that make the form data collection really slow:

 * Form data collection depends on xpath query to filter out unwanted input nodes.
 The query is complicated and therefore slows down the process by a lot.
-* Eventhough there is a C++ helper to generate xpath for an input node, if the xpath query returns with a large amount of nodes, the data collection speed will suffer.
+* Even though there is a C++ helper to generate xpath for an input node, if the xpath query returns with a large amount of nodes, the data collection speed will suffer.
 It will make Firefox smoother if we can break the loop into chunks and execute those chunks in asynchronous fashion so that content thread has a chance to process users interactions.

 Therefore, I filed the next two bugs to deal with each issue.